 One thing we were recommended not to miss was the freetown of Christiania, unused army barracks that were taken over by hippies in 1971.
 Since we were travelling during February it wasn’t as lively as we had expected.
 Walking around this area was rather quiet and most stands were closed, plus we only saw the odd person who would walk past smoking weed or playing music to themselves.
 We can imagine this would be 10 times more busier during the summer months, but still enjoyed the experience to be there.

 Walking from Christiania we visited the Church of Our Saviour and decided to climb the 400 steps to the top of the spiral tower.
 A very pretty church, totally worth the visit and experience!
 You have some great views at the top, which we were lucky to have a clear day!

 Some famous statues not to be missed are the The Little Mermaid and the H.C.
 Andersen Statue, writer of famous fairytales such as ‘The Ugly Duckling’, ‘The Nightingale’ and of course ‘The Little Mermaid’.
-It was good to see that the statue wasn’t vandalised with paint or decapitated, which has happend in previous years.
+It was good to see that the statue wasn’t vandalised with paint or decapitated, which has happened in previous years.

 As it was so cold we needed warming up and decided to visit Den Bla Planet, a pretty impressive aquarium which is easy to reach with public transport.
 It has a very pleasant walkway throughout to follow and it’s perfect for families and couples.
 It ends with a massive tank where you can just sit and watch, enjoying the different species swimming around you.
-We definintely warmed up here and enjoyed the aquarium.
+We definitely warmed up here and enjoyed the aquarium.

 We enjoyed the visit, even with the freezing weather.
 Maybe a small weekend back in the summer time would give us the full experience of Nyhavn, as well as visiting things we didn’t have time for such as the famous Trivoli.